On the strong convergence of forward-backward splitting in reconstructing jointly sparse signals

 \section{Introduction}

 Sparse signal reconstruction seeks to solve many ill-posed problems arising in source separation, denoising, and compressed sensing \cite{CRT06,Donoho06} by exploiting the additional sparsity constraint.
-In the basic model, the signal is an unknown vector $\bc \in \mathbb{R}^{N}$, and the sensing process yields a measurement vector $\bu \in \mathbb{R}^m$ that is formed by the product of $\bc$ with a sensing matrix, i.e., $\bu = \bA \bc$, where $\bA \in \mathbb{R}^{m\times N}$.
-The key observation is that when the signal $\bc$ is sufficiently sparse, it can still be uniquely determined from an underdetermined set of measurements ($m< N$).
-To overcome the NP-hardness of directly finding the sparsest $\bc$ consistent with a given measurement, various greedy and convex relaxation strategies have been proposed and demonstrated, both empirically and theoretically, to have good reconstruction performance in a range of settings.
+In the basic model, the signal i s an unknown vector ${\bm c} \in \mathbb{R}^{N}$, and the sensing process yields a measurement vector ${\bm u} \in \mathbb{R}^m$ that is formed by the product of ${\bm c}$ with a sensing matrix, i.e., ${\bm u} = {\bm A} {\bm c}$, where ${\bm A} \in \mathbb{R}^{m\times N}$.
+The key observation is that when the signal ${\bm c}$ is sufficiently sparse, it can still be uniquely determined from an underdetermined set of measurements ($m< N$).
+To overcome the NP-hardness of directly finding the sparsest ${\bm c}$ consistent with a given measurement, various greedy and convex relaxation strategies have been proposed and demonstrated, both empirically and theoretically, to have good reconstruction performance in a range of settings.

 In parallel to developments in sparse signal models, many application scenarios have motivated research interest in processing not just a single signal, but many signals or channels at the same time.
-In such scenarios, these signals do not only possess sparse representations individually, but additionally they can also share common sparsity patterns.
-The problem of simultaneous recovery of jointly sparse signals from incomplete measurements have been referred to as multichannel sparse recovery, joint sparse recovery, simultaneous sparse approximation or multiple measurement vector (MMV) problem \cite{CREK05,ChenHuo06,TroppGilbertStrauss06,Tropp06,FornasierRauhut08,MishaliEldar08,GRSV08,EldarRauhut10,BergFriedlander10,DaviesEldar12,LBJ12}.
-Some well-known applications can be found in, for instance, neuroimaging \cite{GGR95,GorodnitskyRao97,PLM97}, DNA microarray \cite{EricksonSabatti05,PVMH08} and sensor network \cite{BaronWakin05,WakinSarvotham05}.
-Recently, the joint sparse recovery problem also arises in the approximations of parameterized partial differential equations (PDEs) modeling physical systems with uncertain input.
+In such scenarios, these signals not only possess sparse representations individually, but can also share common sparsity patterns.
+The problem of simultaneous recovery of jointly sparse signals from incomplete measurements has been referred to as multichannel sparse recovery, joint sparse recovery, simultaneous sparse approximation or the multiple measurement vector (MMV) problem \cite{CREK05,ChenHuo06,TroppGilbertStrauss06,Tropp06,FornasierRauhut08,MishaliEldar08,GRSV08,EldarRauhut10,BergFriedlander10,DaviesEldar12,LBJ12}.
+Some well-known applications can be found in, for instance, neuroimaging \cite{GGR95,GorodnitskyRao97,PLM97}, DNA microarrays \cite{EricksonSabatti05,PVMH08}, and sensor networks \cite{BaronWakin05proc,WakinSarvotham05}.
+Recently, the joint sparse recovery problem also arises in the approximation of parameterized partial differential equations (PDEs) modeling physical systems with uncertain inputs.
 As this application has not drawn much attention so far, we include a detailed discussion in Section \ref{subsec:parameterized_PDE}.